 FDRIF : frequency-dependent rejection produced by the receiver IF selectivity curve on an unwanted transmitter emission spectra (dB).

-The FDRIF value can be determined from Recommendation ITU-R SM.337-6.
+The FDRIF value can be found in working document towards a preliminary draft new Recommendations ITU-R M.[15.4-15.7_GHZ_ARNS].
 Since the radars will operate on a co-frequency basis, only the on-tune rejection (OTR) is considered.
 OTR for non-coherent chirped pulsed signals is given by:

 OTR 10 log (Rx_BW/Tx_BW) for Rx_BW ≤ Tx_BW (3)